 Tenant Improvement Allowance

 Landlords like good-quality tenants – they also know they must give a little to get a little when it comes to attracting and retaining quality clients.
-Landlords can create different things to attract tenants but one incentive that is very promising and rewarding is a Tenant Improvement Allowance (or TI Allowance).
+Landlords can create different things to attract tenants but one incentive that is very promising and rewarding is a Tenant Improvement Allowance (or TIA).

 Tenant Improvement Allowance Negotiations